 The Trust employs a part-time Executive Officer and an Events Manager/Administrator who work closely with an elected Management Committee of about 12 members.

-Funding for Trust activities comes from Creative New Zealand, corporates, major community trusts, local bodies, publishers and other sources.
+Funding for Trust activities comes from Creative New Zealand, Foundation North, other major community trusts, corporates, local bodies, publishers and other sources.
 Income is also raised fromStorylines membership fees and fund-raising events.

 , open to parents, families, librarians, teachers, authors and illustrators, booksellers, publishers and others working or interested in children's and young people's literature and literacy.
 Trust and Foundation members work in a voluntary capacity on the various specialist committees that undertake Storylines’ work.

 offered to published and emerging writers and illustrators of children’s books.
 There are also three awards honouring achievement in the field of children's literature.

 , Booksellers New Zealand, the Publishers Association of New Zealand, libraries, schools and other organisations with interests in literature and literacy education for children.
 Bookchat groups provide members with an opportunity to discuss classic and new books.